folkzb/magalu/mgc/cli/docs/block-storage/snapshots/help.md

 ## Product catalog:
 - Commands:
-- create      Create a snapshot
+- create      Create a snapshot.
-- delete      Delete a snapshot
+- delete      Delete a snapshot.
-- get         Retrieve the details of a snapshot
+- get         Retrieve the details of a specific snapshot.
-- list        List snapshots in the current tenant
+- list        List all snapshots.
-- rename      Rename a snapshot
+- rename      Rename a snapshot.

 ## Other commands:
 - Flags: